-Intel® MPI Library provides a tuning utility
+Intel® MPI Library includes the

 All tuner parameters should be specified in two configuration files, passed to the tuner with the